Nicholas II: 1905 Revolution

 Confronted with growing opposition and after consulting with Witte and Prince Sviatopolk-Mirsky, the Tsar issued a reform ukase on 25 December 1904 with vague promises.

 In hopes of cutting the rebellion short, many demonstrators were shot on Bloody Sunday (1905) as they tried to march to the Winter Palace in St. Petersburg.
 Dmitri Feodorovich Trepov was ordered to take drastic measures to stop the revolutionary activity.
 Grand Duke Sergei was killed in February by a revolutionary's bomb in Moscow as he left the Kremlin.
-On 3 March the Tsar condemned the revolutionaries.
+On 3 March the tsar condemned the revolutionaries.
 Meanwhile, Witte recommended that a manifesto be issued.
-Schemes of reform would be elaborated by Goremykin and a committee consisting of elected representatives of the zemstvos and municipal councils under the presidency of Witte.
+Schemes of reform would be elaborated by Ivan Goremykin and a committee consisting of elected representatives of the zemstvos and municipal councils under the presidency of Witte.
 In June the battleship Potemkin, part of the Black Sea Fleet, mutinied.

 Around August/September, after his diplomatic success on ending the Russo-Japanese War, Witte wrote to the Tsar stressing the urgent need for political reforms at home.
 The Tsar remained quite impassive and indulgent; he spent most of that autumn hunting.
 With the defeat of Russia by a non-Western power, the prestige and authority of the autocratic regime fell significantly.
 Tsar Nicholas II, taken by surprise by the events, reacted with anger and bewilderment.
 He wrote to his mother after months of disorder: